isomerpages/govtech-stp/index.md

 permalink: /
 notification: <h6 style="text-align:left;">Scheduled maintenance will be
   taking place on:<br>&bull; 6 Apr 2022, from 6pm to 7 Apr 2022 8am.
 During this period,
-  Vaccination Check Portal will not be available.
+ the Vaccination Check Portal (VCP) will not be available.
   <br><br> Beware of <a
   href="https://www.scamalert.sg/scam-details/impersonation-scam">impersonation
   scam</a> calls from "+65 6812 5555", which is similar to the SafeTravel